🍲 Sambhar – My Forever Obsession

 🌸 My Story

-Sambar… my another obsession.
-Honestly, if someone serves me sambar with idli while I’m in deep sleep, I’ll happily eat it without even opening my eyes!
+Sambhar… my another obsession.
+Honestly, if someone serves me sambhar with idli while I’m in deep sleep, I’ll happily eat it without even opening my eyes!

-The best sambars I’ve ever tasted were from my grandmother (my mom’s mom).
-She made them in such huge quantities that her fridge always had a giant vessel filled with sambar and a bowl of dosa batter waiting beside it.
-Every time we visited her, that sambar felt like a warm hug.
+The best sambhars I’ve ever tasted were from my grandmother (my mom’s mom).
+She made them in such huge quantities that her fridge always had a giant vessel filled with sambhar and a bowl of dosa batter waiting beside it.
+Every time we visited her, that sambhar felt like a warm hug.

-Over the years, I’ve tasted many types of sambar, but nothing ever matched my grandmother’s magic.
-Still, I’ve slowly made peace with my own version—sometimes with store-bought sambar powder (on lazy days), and sometimes with a freshly ground homemade masala (when I want it the authentic way).
+Over the years, I’ve tasted many types of sambhar, but nothing ever matched my grandmother’s magic.
+Still, I’ve slowly made peace with my own version—sometimes with store-bought sambhar powder (on lazy days), and sometimes with a freshly ground homemade masala (when I want it the authentic way).

 Also, unlike the traditional recipe, I use a mix of masoor dal and moong dal instead of toor dal, because toor causes acidity for my husband.
 And yes, I also add potato 🥔—because that’s my all-time favorite.